Azure/Azure-Sentinel/Playbooks/ProofpointTAP/readme.md

 <a name="deployment">

 ### Deployment instructions
-1. Deploy the Custom Connector and playbooks by clicking on "Deploy to Azure" button.
-This will take you to deploying an ARM Template wizard.
+1. To deploy Custom Connectors and Playbooks, click the Deploy to Azure button.
+This will launch the ARM Template deployment wizard.
-2. Fill in the required parameters for deploying custom connector and playbooks
+2. Fill in the required parameters for deploying custom connector and playbooks.

 | Parameters | Description |
 |----------------|--------------|